Geo-IASS/Forest-Detection-Paper-Spring-2017/README.md

-# Forest-Detection-Paper-Spring-2017
+# Detecting forests in aerial images using deep Convolutional neural networks

-Detecting forests in aerial images using deep Convolutional neural networks
+High resolution (1x1 meter) satellite images provide a level of detail that was unavailable in the past.
+This allows us to better classify regions of forest within a geographic area.
+Our goal was to improve the results of previous classification methods by using convolutional neural works and transfer learning of VGG16 (a CNN classified on ImageNet).
+We found that approaching this problem as an image classification problem by CNNs and looking at patches of the image, it performed better than methods that are solely pixel based.
+These results can be expanded to detect forest edges, which is useful in modeling Lyme disease.